laninsky/project_logs/hectors_hologenome/2_metabarcoding/Pear_OBITools_VSEARCH_BLAST.md

 wget https://repo.anaconda.com/miniconda/Miniconda2-latest-Linux-x86_64.sh # obtained miniconda installer
 bash Miniconda2-latest-Linux-x86_64.sh # installed miniconda2
-vi /home/alana.alexander/.bashrc # deleted the bit it added to my bashrc file (so it doesn't conflict with other projects) export PATH="/nesi/nobackup/uoo02423/bin/miniconda2/bin:$PATH" # allowing it to find the minconda2 python
+vi /home/alana.alexander/.bashrc # deleted the bit it added to my bashrc file (so it doesn't conflict with other projects) export PATH=/nesi/nobackup/uoo02423/bin/miniconda2/bin:$PATH # allowing it to find the minconda2 python
 ```
-I installed OBITools without explicitly checking for the Python-dev package install, as it is proving problematic to find (so will have to do it manually if it turns out it needs it)
+Install obitools using the conda channel because the python get-obitools recommended on the webpage will not work on NeSI.

 ```
-wget https://pythonhosted.org/OBITools/_downloads/get-obitools.py # obtaining the OBITools installation script python get-obitools.py
+conda install -c bioconda obitools
 ```

 Gert-Jan demultiplexed and merged my reads via PEAR for me with the following code https://otagomohio.github.io/workshops/eDNA_Metabarcoding.html#chapter_2:_assembling_paired_reads